oliviakim7/ThePangolin/README.md

 # Appearance
-- Pangolins have a scaly outer shell and strongly resemble an anteater.
+- Pangolins have an outer shell and strongly resemble an anteater.
 This earned them the name of the scaly anteater.
 -
 ## Header 2
 ### Header 3